 Recycled Water Research Program

 The State Water Board works with members of the recycled water community to identify knowledge gaps in recycled water research areas, for both potable and non-potable applications.
-Staff uses this input to develop recycled water research funding priorities.
+Staff use this input to develop recycled water research funding priorities.
 The State Water Board has historically funded recycled water research through the Safe Drinking Water, Clean Water, Watershed Protection, and Flood Protection Act (2000 Water Bond, Proposition 13) and other funding sources.
 The Water Quality, Supply, and Infrastructure Improvement Act of 2014 (2014 Bond Law, Proposition 1) provides grant and low interest financing for water recycling projects.
+The California Drought, Water, Parks, Climate, Coastal Protection, Outdoor Protection for All Act of 2018 (Proposition 68) authorized funding for water recycling research and development pursuant to Water Code sections 79135 et seq. and 79765 et seq.

 Title: National Alliance for Water Innovation Water Recycling Research